Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: Conclusion

 But there are also other interesting questions left open.
-During the construction of the estimator, for example, there are still some degrees of freedom, which we have not used optimally.
+During the construction of the estimator, for example, there are still some degrees of freedom, which we have not used optimally yet.
 For instance, it seems that the particular choice of the admissible function $\phi$ can influence the error constant of the error bound.
-Therefore, an important task for future research is to study whether or not one can minimize the error constant not only with respect to $\phi$, but also with respect to the number and location of the trial points.
-From this perspective, characterizing the error constant's dependency on the parameter $t$ is also desirable.
+Therefore, an important task for future research is to study whether or not one can minimise the error constant not only with respect to $\phi$, but also with respect to the number and location of the trial points.
+Moreover, characterising the error constant's dependency on the parameter $t$ is also desirable.
 A closely related avenue for future efforts is also the study of the asymptotic distribution of the estimators, which in turn can be used to guide the construction of asymptotic confidence intervals for the estimated values.
 These and related topics will be treated in future studies.